Mike Tyson announces fight with Floyd Mayweather will take place in 2026

 This is not the first time Tyson has come out of retirement for a star-studded fight.
 Last November, Tyson lost to Jake Paul, a 28-year-old boxer and influencer.
 Before then, he hadn’t been in a professional bout since 2005.

 Mayweather’s last professional fight was in 2017 against Conor McGregor.
 TMZ Sports called it the “most-watched matchups ever.”
-Showtime sais it had generated 4.3 million domestic pay-per-view buys, ESPN previously reported.
+Showtime said it had generated 4.3 million domestic pay-per-view buys, ESPN previously reported.

+In 2021, Mayweather fought Jake Paul’s older brother, Logan Paul, in an exhibition.
+While there was no official winner, ESPN scored the fight 78-74 for Mayweather.

 Join our commenting forum